jruels/ansible-best-practices/labs/error-handling/ErrorHandling_Intro_new.md

 ### Step 2: Edit the Error Handling Playbook

-1. In Visual Studio Code, open the `error_handling.yml` playbook file located in the `labs/error-handling` directory of the cloned repository.
+1. In Visual Studio Code, open the `error_handling.yml` playbook file located in the `labs/error-handling` directory of the ansible-best-practices-windows repository.
 2. Modify the playbook to add error handling for the `win_service` module.
 Specifically, add a `register` variable to capture the output of the `win_service` module, and add a `failed_when` clause to check for errors.
 3. Save the modified playbook.